Contact Us

 LEVELS OF COMPETITION

-To be eligible for competitions in an age category, the skater must be within the following age ranges before July 1st of the current season.
+To be eligible for competitions in an age category, the skater must be within the following age ranges before July 1st of the current season:

-• Senior: At least 17 years old (starting from the 2024-25 season)
+• Senior: At least 17 years old

-• Junior: At least 13 years old and less than 19 years old (21 for male pair/dance skaters)
+• Junior Singles: At least 13 years old and less than 19 years old

-• Advanced Novice: At least 10 years old and less than 15 years old (17 for male pair/dance skaters)
+• Advanced Novice: At least 10 years old and less than 16 years old (18 for male pair/dance skaters)

-• Intermediate Novice: Less than 15 years old
+• Intermediate Novice: Less than 16 years old

-• Basic Novice: Less than 13 years old
+• Basic Novice: Less than 14 years old

 Major international junior competitions in the skating season include the Junior Grand Prix Series, Junior World Championships, and the Winter Youth Olympics (every four years).
 Major senior competitions include the Grand Prix Series, Four Continents Championships, European Championships, World Championships, and Winter Olympics (every four years).